For further details on setting up your private instance of UCMC, please refer to UCM Cloud Help.

-When a vMX first connects to a network it will do so via DHCP unless a static IP config is provided in the user-data.
-Once a vMX connects to dashboard (step 4 above) then a static IP can be applied through dashboard just as it can with any Meraki product.
+When a vMX first connects to a network it will do so via DHCP unless a static IP configuration is provided in the user-data.
+Once a vMX connects to dashboard (step 4 above), a static IP can be applied, just as it can with any Meraki product.

-NOTE: NFVIS is the only platform that currently supports static network configuration via user-data for the initial vMX provisioning process (pre-dashboard checkin).
-Public cloud environments such as AWS, Azure, GCP and Alicloud rely on DHCP from their VPC.
+NFVIS is the only platform that currently supports static network configuration via user data for the initial vMX provisioning process (pre-dashboard check-in).
+Public cloud environments, such as AWS, Azure, GCP, and Alicloud, rely on DHCP from their VPC.

 The following errors will be displayed on the vMX console if incorrect network configuration is provided.